ChildOfAnAndroid/babyLLM/README.md

 PARALLEL NEURON LAYER is meant to be outputting [seqLen, numNeurons]

-    - MEAN OUTPUT
+    - WINDOWS / meaning parts of the output instead of directly using attention heads

         - this makes the 10000 neuron activations for each token in the sequence.

             - this creates a shape of [seqLen, NumNeurons]

-        - it then gets the mean average of all of these within the training window (7 usually)
+        - it then gets the mean average of all tokens within the training window (256 usually)

             - this creates a shape of [1(all tokens averaged), numNeurons]